dalong0514/selfstudy/005英文知识/201801学术论文/2018006Information-Theory.md

  What are some examples of noise that you experienced as you read this chapter?
 Can you think of a recent phone call where your communication goal wasn’t the reduction of uncertainty?

-A SECOND LUCK
+## A SECOND LUCK

-Recommended resource:Norbert Wiener, The Human Use of Human Beings, Avon, New York, 1967.
+Recommended resource: Norbert Wiener, The Human Use of Human Beings, Avon, New York, 1967.

 Comprehensive statement: Claude Shannon and Warren Weaver, The Mathematical Theory of Communication, University of Illinois, Urbana, 1949.